-Towards the end of the year a Strategic meeting was held to discuss operations and ideas for going forward.
+At the beginning of the year a Strategic meeting was held to discuss operations and ideas for going forward.
 Our thanks to those who participated.
 This is very helpful in determining projects and procedures for the following year and the creation of new ideas in programming.

-For 2018 these items were identified as the following strengths of the school:
+For 2019 these items continued to be identified as the following strengths of the school:

 - Commitment to the children

 - Community spirit

 - Unique environment

 - Quality of staff

 - Holistic approach to teaching

 - Understanding of staff for parent situations

-- Class sizes

 - Adherence to the Montessori philosophy

 - Outdoor facilities